ebi-pf-team/interproscan6/README.md

 > [!NOTE]
 > Running both `signalp_euk` and `signalp_prok` will execute SignalP twice, once with eukaryotic post-processing and once without.
 Choose the mode best suited to your dataset.

-## Integration with existing pipelines
+## Integration into existing Nextflow pipelines

-You can integrate InterProScan 6 into your own Nextflow pipeline using Git Submoules.
+You can integrate InterProScan 6 directly into your own Nextflow pipeline using Git Submoules.

 1. Set up the submodule